Alex Bregman Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.69 team ERA is No. 1 among all league pitching staffs.
+- The Rays' 3.82 team ERA ranks fourth across all league pitching staffs.

-- Rays pitchers combine to give up the third-fewest home runs in baseball (109 total, one per game).
+- Rays pitchers combine to give up 114 home runs (1.1 per game), the seventh-fewest in baseball.

-- Bradley (5-6) gets the starting nod for the Rays in his 16th start of the season.
-He's put together a 5.17 ERA in 71 1/3 innings pitched, with 95 strikeouts.
+- The Rays are sending Littell (0-2) to the mound to make his fourth start of the season.
+He is 0-2 with a 5.11 ERA and 26 strikeouts through 24 2/3 innings pitched.

-- In his last outing on Sunday against the Baltimore Orioles, the right-hander threw five innings, allowing three earned runs while surrendering five hits.
+- The right-hander last appeared in relief on Sunday, when he threw two scoreless innings against the Baltimore Orioles while giving up one hit.

-- In 15 games this season, the 22-year-old has put up an ERA of 5.17, with 12 strikeouts per nine innings.
-Opponents are hitting .263 against him.
+- In 16 games this season, the 27-year-old has put up an ERA of 5.11, with 9.5 strikeouts per nine innings.
+Opponents are hitting .301 against him.

 © 2023 Data Skrive.
 All rights reserved.